-- Drink at least 8 glasses (8 ounces each) of fluids each day.
-That is 2 quarts, or 64 ounces.
+• Drink at least 8 glasses (8 ounces each) of fluids each day.
+This adds up to 2 quarts, or 64 ounces.
 Most of this fluid should be water.
-Sipping water throughout the day will help you achieve this.
 Water helps keep blood sugars lower and is good for you and your baby.
+Sipping water throughout the day will help you reach this goal.

-- Limit caffeine to 1 cup or less a day.

-- Limit diet drinks to 1 or less a day.
+- Limit caffeine to 1 cup or less a day. - Limit diet drinks to 1 or less a day.